 - 9.31 Given the nature of sites proposed (most are urban or village extensions) it is likely that the Plan will have a detrimental impact on landscape character.
-However the significance of effects will be moderated, in part by the small scale nature of developments to be allocated and existing Policy requirements to protect landscape character in the LP1 including BNE1 (Design Excellence), BNE4 Landscape Character and Local Distinctiveness) and LP2 including Policy BNE7 (Trees, Woodland and Hedgerows). - 9.32 New planting will be required to help mitigate the effects of development on the local landscape.
-Further details on the nature of landscape mitigation are likely to come forward as the Plan moves forward and site layouts become available for the proposed allocations.
-However given the dispersed nature of sites and their limited scale, it is unlikely that growth on the scale proposed would give rise to significant long term effects on the local landscape or visual impact, especially once mitigation measures are considered.
+However the significance of effects will be moderated, in part by the small scale nature of developments to be allocated and existing Policy requirements to protect landscape character in the LP1 including BNE1 (Design Excellence), BNE4 Landscape Character and Local Distinctiveness) and LP2 including Policy H23 (Non-Strategic Sites) BNE7 (Trees, Woodland and Hedgerows). - 9.32 New planting will be required to help mitigate the effects of development on the local landscape.
+Given the dispersed nature of sites and their limited scale, it is unlikely that growth on the scale proposed would give rise to significant long-term effects on the local landscape or visual impact, especially once mitigation measures are considered.
 Moreover due to the dispersed nature of sites, cumulative effects from multiple developments would be unlikely to occur, although such cumulative effects could occur in Etwall and Repton where Part 1 and Part 2 developments are located close to each other.